Universal Robust Regression via Maximum Mean Discrepancy: Theoretical analysis

 \subsection{Set-up and summary of the main results}

 In this section we introduce theoretical results concerning the robustness of the estimators $\hat{\theta}_n$ and $\tilde{\theta}_n$ when outliers are present in the dataset used by the statistician to fit the regression model.
-To this aim, we need to interpret $D_n$ as a contaminated version of a dataset $D^0_n:=\{(X^0_i,Y^0_i)\}_{i=1}^n$, and below we consider two contamination models, namely the Huber contamination model \cite{huber1964robust} and the adversarial contamination model, defined in Definition \ref{def:adv} and in Definition \ref{def:Huber}, respectively.
-The various possible contamination models are discussed in Section 2 in \cite{bateni2020confidence}.
+To this aim, we need to interpret $D_n$ as a contaminated version of a dataset $D^0_n:=\{(X^0_i,Y^0_i)\}_{i=1}^n$, and below we consider two contamination models, namely the Huber contamination model \citep{huber1964robust} and the adversarial contamination model, defined in Definition \ref{def:adv} and in Definition \ref{def:Huber}, respectively.

 \begin{definition} We say that the observed dataset $D_n$ is an $\epsilon$-adversarial contamination of $D_n^0$ if there exists a set $I\subset\{1,\dots,n\}$ such that $|I|/n\leq \epsilon$ and such that $(X_i,Y_i)=(X^0_i,Y^0_i)$ for all $i\not\in I$. \end{definition}